act-rules/act-rules.github.io/_rules/target-size-size-minimum-yb5y5l.md

 ## Expectation

-For each test target the element can be brought into viewport though scrolling and have a [clickable area][] containing an [horizontal rectangle][] with width and height of at least 24 CSS pixels.
+Each test target can be brought into viewport though scrolling and have a [clickable area][] containing an [horizontal rectangle][] with width and height of at least 24 CSS pixels.

 ## Assumptions